New Law Sets Early 2022 Deadline for All Texas Water Utilities

 By March 1, 2022: Submit your emergency preparedness plan, as well as a timeline for implementing it, to the Texas Commission on Environmental Quality (TCEQ) for approval.

-By July 1, 2022: Start implementing your emergency plan.
+By July 1, 2022: Have your emergency plan implemented.

 Your AWIA Risk and Resiliency Assessment and Emergency Response Plan can help you in this process, but the new state-required plan will require greater detail.